TtheBC01/DNS-over-HTTPs-Crashcourse/README.md

 The numbers tell the message reciever how to read the `QNAME` which is terminated with a byte of zeros.

+**NOTE**
-**NOTE**: the `QNAME` field does not need to be an integer number of frames, i.e, its length may be an odd number of bytes.
+The `QNAME` field does not need to be an integer number of frames, i.e, its length may be an odd number of bytes.
 There is no padding requried to fill out a full frame.

 The next frame after `QNAME`, is the type of query, called [`QTYPE`](https://datatracker.ietf.org/doc/html/rfc1035#section-3.2.2).
 If you want to fetch a TXT record, its `TYPE` is 16 (or `00 10` as a frame of hex):